List of Pinus species: Section Trifoliae

 Section Trifoliae (American hard pines), despite its name (which means "three-leaved"), has two to five needles per fascicle, or rarely eight.
 The cones of most species open at maturity, but a few are serotinous.
 All but two American hard pines belong to this section.

-Phylogenetic analysis supports ancient divergences within this section, with subsections Australes and Ponderosae having diverged during the mid-Cretaceous.
+The timing of divergences within this section is disputed, with subsections Australes and Ponderosae having diverged during the mid Cretaceous (about 110 million years ago) according to one study, but not until the mid Oligocene (about 30–35 million years ago) in others.

+Subsection Attenuatae

+The three closed-cone (serotinous) and fire adapted species of California and Baja California form a small subsection; closely related to, and often included within subsection Australes.
+Some studies suggest Pinus glabra may also belong here (despite its morphological dissimilarity) though others include it in subsection Australes.